theislab/scPoli_reproduce/README.rst

 scPoli Reproducibility Repo
 =========================================================================
 .. raw:: html
 Repository for scripts and notebooks used for scPoli paper.
+All the datasets used in the work are public.
+Data for the PBMC atlas can be downloaded `here https://figshare.com/projects/scPoli_data/155018`_ .

 Usage and installation
 -------------------------------